aosabook/500lines/dagoba/chapter.md

 })
 ```

 We initialize `state.taken` to zero if it doesn't already exist.
 JavaScript has implicit coercion, but coerces `undefined` into `NaN`, so we have to be explicit here. [footnote: Some would argue it's best to be explicit all the time.
 Others would argue that a good system for implicits makes for more concise, readable code, with less boilerplate and a smaller surface area for bugs.
-One thing we can all agree on is that using JavaScript's implicit coercion effectively requires memorizing a lot of non-intuitive special cases, making it a minefield for the uninitiated.]
+One thing we can all agree on is that making effective use of JavaScript's implicit coercion requires memorizing a lot of non-intuitive special cases, making it a minefield for the uninitiated.]

 Then when `state.taken` reaches `args[0]` we return 'done', sealing off the pipes before us.
 We also reset the `state.taken` counter, allowing us to repeat the query later.